 Nasturtiums are high in Vitamin C, and they also are believed to have medicinal properties equivalent to penicillin, helping the body to fight infections!

 Nasturtiums thrive in most climates, and they are quite simple to grow.
 Adding a few of these pretty orange flowers to your garden will ensure that you have a beautiful edible garnish for your soups and salads all summer long!

 If you want to grow nasturtiums this season, start them indoors now to give them a good start.
 Nasturtiums thrive in poor soil and they do not need fertilizer.
 In fact, fertile soil produces fewer blooms!

 You can make your own spicy vinegar with nasturtium flowers.
 All you need is a mason jar, a couple of cups of nasturtium flowers, some GMO-free white vinegar, a pinch of salt, and a tiny bit of cayenne pepper.
 Put your flowers in the jar and cover them with vinegar and spices.
 Let it steep for a week to ten days, and then strain and rebottle.
 This makes a great peppery dressing for your springtime salads.

 Shrimp and Nasturtium Flower Salad with Avocado Dressing

-Snipping beautiful, richly colored nasturtiums into our salads can help to spice things up a bit and its fun for the kids to eat flowers!
-Join us on a fabulous journey of health and renewal (plus you’ll drop some pounds!) with our newest 30 Day Paleo Challenge—we’re just now getting started!
-The only thing missing is YOU!
+Snipping beautiful, richly colored nasturtiums into our salads can help to spice things up a bit and it’s fun for the kids to eat flowers!
+Join us on a fabulous journey of health and renewal (plus you’ll drop some pounds!) with our Hot Melt 30 program – get all the details HERE!